Coronavirus: Hamburg to return to full lockdown | DW | 19.03.2021

 Mayor Peter Tschentscher said the return to a full lockdown would start on Saturday, after case numbers in the northern port city edged above 100 per 100,000 residents.

-The city put the break on easing lockdown after three days with seven-day incidences above 100 cases per 100,000.
+The city — Germany's second-largest — put the break on easing lockdown after three days with seven-day incidences above 100 cases per 100,000.

 On Friday, the incidence had risen to 108.6 cases.
 As of Saturday, the rules from before March 8 apply again.